kenny-zetaris/Documentation/alchemist/alchemist-quick-start.rst

 .. figure::  img/26.png
    :align:   center

-Merchant request access
+Merchant Request Access
 ========================

-A Merchant user would request Alchemist administrator for a dashboard / Worksheet
+A Merchant User Would Request Alchemist Administrator For A Dashboard/Worksheet
 ===================================================================================

 Alchemist Admin will check if merchant exist